-In an era where studios relentlessly plunder the tombs of movies past, looking for the next successful remake or reboot, few revivals have caused as much trepidation and/or excitement as the upcoming Blade Runner sequel.
-The 1982 film, which followed ex-cop Rick Deckard hunting runaway replicants (machines that look and act human), is considered by many as the pinnacle of sci-fi and neo-noir filmmaking.
-Though some might consider it sacrilege to make a sequel to such a singular film, some big names behind the project — including Harrison Ford and Ridley Scott himself as producer and story developer — have made this one of the most anticipated sequels in the genre.
+In an era where studios relentlessly plunder the tombs of movies past in looking for the next successful remake or reboot, few revivals have caused as much trepidation and/or excitement as the upcoming Blade Runner sequel.
+The 1982 film, which followed ex-cop Rick Deckard as he hunted runaway replicants (machines that look and act human), is considered by many to be the pinnacle of sci-fi/neo-noir filmmaking.
+Though some might consider it sacrilege to make a sequel to such a singular film, some big names behind the project — including the star and director of the original film, Harrison Ford and Ridley Scott (who will serve as producer and story developer) — have made this one of the most anticipated sequels in the genre.

 An official title for the film, Blade Runner 2049, was announced by Warner Bros. and Alcon Entertainment in a press release on October 6, 2016.
-The film is ostensibly set thirty years after the original.
-Although details are scant right now, there is a lot we can gather from what we know so far.
+The film is set 30 years after the original, and here’s what we know so far about it.

 Familiar (and synthetic) faces

 Although Ford is the only cast member from the original Blade Runner who’s been officially confirmed to return for Blade Runner 2049, a well-circulated rumor indicates that he could be joined by another familiar face.

 Citing an anonymous source close to the film, movie news site The Terminator Fans suggests that a replicant — one of the androids pretending to be human — from the first film will return for the sequel.
 The film will reportedly use digital effects to bring the character back as he or she appeared in the 1982 film, but the rumor doesn’t hint at which character will make a return.